Linus4/eldritchinstinct/main.typ

 There are a number of possibilities to remove Broken notches.

-*Self-help*: When you spend time with one of your bonds, make a WIL save.
+*Self-help:* When you spend time with one of your bonds, make a WIL save.
 On a success, remove a Broken notch.
 Otherwise, lose your bond.
 On a critical fail, lose your bond and gain a Broken notch.\
-*Sanatorium*: You may commit yourself to a sanatorium.
+*Sanatorium:* You may commit yourself to a sanatorium.
 At the end of each year, make a WIL save.
 On a success, remove a Broken notch.
 On a critical fail, gain a Broken notch.\
-*Cover traces*: Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.
+*Cover traces:* Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.

 #align(center, image("images/water-reptile-1600_gustave_dore_cut_fade.png", width: 95%)) // TODO 80%